-Council has identified 'future-proofing' the Clutha District as a priority and we are working hard to promote growth in order to combat some of the challenges in our district.
-We want to grow our district by making it an attractive place to live, work, play and invest.
+Council has identified 'future-proofing' the Clutha District as a priority.
+We are working hard to promote growth to combat some of the challenges in our district.
+We want to growit by making it an attractive place to live, work, play, and invest.

 Like other rural areas in New Zealand, our population has declined in recent years, although we continue to hold our own on other indicators, such as GDP per capita.
-Predictions are our population will stay stable at around 17,000.
+Our population is predicted to remain stable at around 17,000.
 At the moment there are approximately 12,500 rateable properties in our district.

-Our work to promote growth is closely linked with our Economic Development Strategy and our Living and Working Strategy.
-Both are available on our Strategies webpage.
+Our work to promote growth is closely linked with our Living and Working Strategy.
+This is available on our Strategies webpage.

-Council recognises that promoting growth must be done in a sustainable way, meaning any investments made to promote growth will generate revenue returns that will pay back initial investment, including interest.
-Where any opportunity to promote growth won't achieve a rates neutral position, we will check with ratepayers before a decision is made.
+Council recognises that promoting growth must be done sustainably, meaning any investments made to promote growth will generate returns that repay the initial investment, including interest.
+Where any opportunity to promote growth won't achieve a rates-neutral position, we will consult ratepayers before a decision is made.